US wants to negotiate with Iran on nuclear programme: US envoy

 Amid intense US air strikes on Yemen last week, Trump said the US will hold Tehran responsible for any attacks by Yemen’s Houthis, dismissing Iran’s insistence that the group operates independently.

-Talks with the U.S. are impossible unless Washington changes its pressure policy, the Iranian Foreign Minister Abbas Araghchi, said on Sunday.
+Talks with the US are impossible unless Washington changes its pressure policy the Iranian Foreign Minister Abbas Araghchi said on Sunday.
 On Thursday, he said that the letter was “actually more of a threat”, and that Tehran would respond soon.

 There is little trust in Iran in US negotiation commitments after Trump in 2018 pulled the US out of a landmark nuclear deal – the Joint Comprehensive Plan of Action (JCPOA) – imposing instead additional sanctions on Iran.
 The JCOPA was signed with world powers in 2015 to curb Iran’s nuclear deal in exchange for sanctions relief.